Is Huffington Post no longer a denialist site?

 But is this a rare hopeful sign of diminishing crankery in a world where it only seems to increase exponentially?
 Time will tell.

-5 thoughts on “Is Huffington Post no longer a denialist site?”
+5 responses to “Is Huffington Post no longer a denialist site?”

 1. I got the same e-mail notice.
 My guess is that they’ll do the same thing they did with their “medical section” and try to keep it on the up and up, while allowing posts touting antivaccine nonsense, homeopathy, naturopathy, and all manner of pseudoscience to show up in their “lifestyle” and other sections.